postyou/contao-wrapper_tags/README.md

 - open many divs (or other html tags) in one wrapper element, all by just clicking
 - close those divs using one or many wrapper elements
-- resulting structure in colors
+- resulting structure is in colors
 - indents are recalculate and preserved even in paging
 - get precise validation info of resulting structure